aws/amazon-freertos/libraries/c_sdk/standard/https/CODESIZE.md

 | iot_https_utils.c | 0.5K | 0.5K |
 | **Total estimate** | **21.5K** | **21.1K** |

 The HTTPS Compatibility Layer is implemented using the [coreHTTP library](https://github.com/FreeRTOS/coreHTTP/blob/master/README.md).
-In addition, the HTTPS Compatibility Layer maintains all dependencies of HTTP V1.x.x library.
+In addition, the HTTPS Compatibility Layer maintains the dependency of the network abstraction and linear containers from the HTTP V1.x.x library.
+The task pool dependency is removed in order to allow statically-allocated tasks.
 To account for the total code size of the HTTPS Compatibility Layer, code sizes for all dependencies have been considered (see below).

 1. **The coreHTTP library** : The HTTPS Compatibility Layer is implemented using [coreHTTP library](https://github.com/FreeRTOS/coreHTTP/blob/master/README.md).
 Memory estimates for [coreHTTP library](https://github.com/FreeRTOS/coreHTTP/blob/master/README.md) can be found in the documentation [here](https://freertos.org/mqtt/index.html).